Amortizing Intangible Assets Under IRS Section 197

 - An agreement or covenant not to compete or non-compete agreement entered into in connection with the acquisition of an interest in a trade or business; and

 - A franchise, trademark, or trade name

-But the IRS says you cannot amortize assets in categories 1 through 8 if you created these assets, unless "you created them in acquiring assets that make up a trade or business or a substantial part of a trade or business."
+You can't amortize items 1 through 8 that you created rather than acquired unless you created them in acquiring assets that make up a trade or business or a substantial part of a trade or business.